Leonardo Marcos: Artistic approach

 His approach deals in giving a new life to poetry by taking it out of its classical book context.
-He calls it the New Poetry.
+He calls it the "New Poetry".

 The art of Leonardo Marcos is figurative, mannerist and traditional in response to current contemporary.
 His works remain avant-garde, particularly thanks to the use of new technological processes that he puts at the service of his creative inventions, his style and its form.

 Events

-Leonardo Marcos has taken part in many events, often in the setting of the White Night and the Printemps des poètes, for the Musée National de la Marine, the Centre d’Étude Catalane of the Sorbonne Nouvelle, the Collège des Bernardins, the maison de la Catalogne, the church of Saint-Merri, the Musée de la Vie romantique and also the Générale des arts.
+Marcos has taken part in many events, often in the setting of the White Night and the Printemps des poètes, for the Musée National de la Marine, the Centre d’Étude Catalane of the Sorbonne Nouvelle, the Collège des Bernardins, the maison de la Catalogne, the church of Saint-Merri, the Musée de la Vie romantique and also the Générale des arts.
 He regularly shows his creations at the Galerie du Passage of Pierre Passebon when he launches a book.